Horizon Brimmer vs. Horizon Breeze Brimmer

 The Horizon Brimmer also has a convenient neck cord to prevent the hat from blowing off in high winds.
 However, we experienced the front of the brim blowing up in strong winds, completely exposing our faces to the sun.
 This is not desirable, which is why we would not recommend this hat for times when windy conditions are expected.

 The Horizon Brimmer falls in the middle of the pack regarding comfort.
 As with other wide-brimmed hats like the Outdoor Research Oasis Sun Sombrero, we can feel the brim digging into our head slightly.
 Because its materials are lightweight, this is less of a concern than with others.
-The most stylish and comfortable hat in this review is the Arc'teryx Sinsola.

 The Horizon Brimmer has a mesh panel that wraps around the back of the head allowing for some ventilation.
 However, the crown is also lined with mesh, and we're not sure why, because it seems like it would be cooler and more breathable without the extra material in it.
 While above average in breathability, it was bested by models like the Sunday Afternoons Adventure and Ultra Adventure, as well as the OR Sombriolet.